shin-materials/VASP-DOS_extractor/README.md

  ```
   $ python DOS_extractor.py [xml_filename] [out_filename] [entries_or_options]
  ```
-- [xml_filename]: name of vasprun.xml file.</br>
+- [xml_filename]: name of vasprun.xml file.
 - [out_filename]: name of DOS data file.
-By default it follows the printing format of p4vasp, except for the line1 containing header.
-Header starts with # showing the Band gap, and list of data in the output file.</br>
+By default it follows the printing format of ***p4vasp***, except for the line1 containing header.
+Header starts with # showing the Band gap, and list of data in the output file.
+  - p4vasp format:
+  - block format:
-- [entries]: entry can be element or specific atom.
-The script also supports orbital projection by specifiying orbital with entry dash (-).</br>
+- [entries]: Entry can be element or specific atom.
+Atom label follows the [VESTA](http://jp-minerals.org/vesta/en/), for example atoms in BaTiO3 unit cell would be Ba1, Ti1, O1, O2, O3.
+The script also supports orbital projection by specifiying orbital after dash (-).
+Nomenclatures and examples are as follows.
-  - Example)
+  - Note that these nomenclatures are basically the order in which the orbitals are reported in VASP and has no special meaning.
+    - p-orbitals: px, py, pz
+    - d-orbitals: dxy, dyz, dz2, dxz, dx2
+    - f-orbitals are f_3, f_2, f_1, f0, f1, f2, f3.
+  - Fe: DOS of all Fe atoms
   - Fe-d: d-orbitals of Fe
+  - Fe-dxy: dxy-orbital of Fe
   - Fe1: DOS of Fe1 atom
-    - Fe-dxy: dxy-orbital of Fe
   - Fe1-dxy: dxy-orbital of Fe1 atom
-    - O-px: p-orbital of O
+  - O-px: px-orbital of O
 - [options]: option can be stated with --.
-At this moment there are three options,</br>
+At this moment there are three options.
-  - --elements: </br>
-  - --atoms: </br>
-  - --block: </br>
+  - --elements: Include all elements in the system to the entries.
+  - --atoms: Include all individual atoms in the system to the entries.
+  - --block: Change printing option to block data.
+Otherwise the printing option will follow p4vasp.

 ### Example case